Undescended testicle (cryptorchidism)

 Even after corrective surgery, it's important to check the condition of the testicles to ensure they develop normally.
 You can help your son by being aware of the development of his body.
 Check the position of his testicles regularly during diaper changes and baths.

 Coping and support

-If your son doesn't have one or both testicles, he may be sensitive about his appearance.
-He may have anxieties about looking different from friends or classmates, especially if he has to undress in front of others in gym class.
-The following strategies may help him cope:
+If your son doesn't have one or both testicles, he might be sensitive about his appearance.
+He might have anxieties about looking different from friends or classmates, especially if he has to undress in front of others in gym class.
+The following strategies might help him cope: